Contempt of Courts Act, 1971 and Rules: An In-Depth Legal Analysis

 The Act provides several safeguards to prevent misuse:

-1. **Truth as a defense [Section 13(b)]** – Introduced by the 2006 Amendment; truth may be a valid defense if it is in *public interest* and *bona fide*.
+1. Truth as a defense [Section 13(b)] – Introduced by the 2006 Amendment; truth may be a valid defense if it is in the public interest and bona fide.

 2. Fair and accurate reporting [Section 4] – Publication of fair and accurate reports of judicial proceedings is not contempt.